acmei/Guide-for-Transplants/README.md

   For example, a 500sqft.
 1bdr/1bath apartment in U-District would be approx.
   $1368.40 = Base Price of U-District (591) + (5 * 69.68) + (1 * 322) + (1 * 107)

-##### Neighborhoods in Order from Most Expensive to Least Expensive:
+##### Neighborhoods in Order from Most Expensive to Least Expensive
-- Downtown
+1. Downtown
-- Belltown
+2. Belltown
-- Capitol Hill
+3. Capitol Hill
-- South Lake Union
+4. South Lake Union
-- First Hill
+5. First Hill
-- Ballard
+6. Ballard
-- Fremont/Wallingford
+7. Fremont/Wallingford
-- Pioneer Square/ID
+8. Pioneer Square/ID
-- Queen Anne
+9. Queen Anne
-- Madison Park/Montlake
+10. Madison Park/Montlake
-- University District - more expensive in late summer and fall
+11. University District - more expensive in late summer and fall
-- Greenlake / Ravenna / Wedgewood / Bryant / View Ridge
+12. Greenlake / Ravenna / Wedgewood / Bryant / View Ridge
-- Central District
+13. Central District
-- Magnolia
+14. Magnolia
-- West Seattle
+15. West Seattle
-- Beacon Hill
+16. Beacon Hill
-- Columbia City
+17. Columbia City
-- Greenwood/Crown Hill
+18. Greenwood/Crown Hill

 **Housemates**
 If you don't mind living with strangers / roommmates, craigslist is where most people in Seattle post looking for housemates.
 This method of apartment hunting is really better done in person, both for your own protection and because a lot of housemates won't rent to someone they haven't met in person.
 At the very least, skype with a potential housemate and have them walk around the space.
 Be wary of sending money before seeing the space in person.